Ara225/ara225.DynamoDBUserStore/README.md

 ```csharp
 services.AddSingleton<DynamoDBDataAccessLayer>(x => new DynamoDBDataAccessLayer(new Amazon.DynamoDBv2.AmazonDynamoDBClient(), "UserStoreTable", "RoleStoreTable"));
 ```
-6. Add the user store and role store in ConfigureServices in Startup.cs.The options you set in the function passed to AddDefaultIdentity don't really matter for this purpose.
+8. Add the user store and role store in ConfigureServices in Startup.cs.The options you set in the function passed to AddDefaultIdentity don't really matter for this purpose.

-Here's a sample to add both user and role stores to Identity:
+Use this code to add both user and role stores to Identity:
 ```csharp
 services.AddDefaultIdentity<DynamoDBUser>(options => options.SignIn.RequireConfirmedAccount = true)
     .AddUserStore<DynamoDBUserStore<DynamoDBUser>>()
     .AddRoles<DynamoDBRole>()
     .AddRoleStore<DynamoDBRoleStore<DynamoDBRole>>();
 ```

-Here's a sample to add a user store to Identity:
+Use this code to add just a user store to Identity:
 ```csharp
 services.AddDefaultIdentity<DynamoDBUser>(options => options.SignIn.RequireConfirmedAccount = true)
     .AddUserStore<DynamoDBUserStore<DynamoDBUser>>();
 ```

+9. Remove app.UseDatabaseErrorPage(); from Startup.cs
-7. Change the user type in _LoginPartial.cshtml (found in Views/Shared) Replace
+10. Change the user type in _LoginPartial.cshtml (found in Views/Shared) Replace
 ```csharp
 @inject SignInManager<IdentityUser> SignInManager